wordofwarning/wordofwarning.org/current/2013-springsummer/pinchbeck/index.md

 ---

+The Lowry, University of Salford and Word of Warning present:

 #### In Brief
+A double bill by Michael Pinchbeck.
 A pair of beginnings that ask why we take to the stage and what we do when we get there.

 ####Venue & Booking Details